Snapshot virtual tour

-Located on the shore of Ogechie Lake, the park's council ring is the site of campfire talks, guest presenters, and children's activities throughout the summer season.
+Located on the shore of Ogechie Lake, the park's amphitheater is the site of campfire talks, guest presenters and children's activities throughout the summer season.

 Step inside the Kathio Interpretive Center and explore displays that highlight the natural and cultural history of the park.
 Large windows and a deck overlooking Ogechie Lake provide excellent opportunities for watching wildlife.

 Inside the Trail Center